cs3157/seatingcharts/README.md

 	<p>[layout-2] [number of students]</p>
 	(see sample_room)

-4. run the script: go_brr.py rooms roster.csv
+4. run python3 go_brr.py rooms roster.csv

 You can find the output in the out folder :)